 Seriously, plan on coming back to this post several times.
 There’s so much playful math to enjoy!

-If you would like to jump straight to our featured blog posts, click here to see the Table of Contents.
+By tradition, we start the carnival with a puzzle/activity in honor of our 142nd edition.
+But if you’d rather jump straight to our featured blog posts, click here to see the Table of Contents.

 According to the OEIS Wiki, 142 is “the number of planar graphs with six vertices.”